amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-04-16-365days-self-love.md

 You eat so you don’t feel hungry.
 You work so you can relax about your survival needs.
 Breathing feels better than holding your breath indefinitely.

 We always make decisions based on emotions, even when we tell ourselves otherwise.
 When we set priorities based on “logic” while ignoring how we feel, we are still acting based on emotion, just in this case the emotion we are acting on is fear.
-Looking up to 2016, all of my actions were based in fear.
+Building up to 2016, all of my actions were based in fear.

 Running away from how you feel is like trying to outrun your shadow.
 Your feelings are here to stay no matter how exhausted you get.
 Realizing this, you have two options: keep suppressing your emotions out of fear and commit to a life of misery, or recognize the value within all negative emotion.
 See them as little nudges showing you when changes need to be made along your journey.
 Ignore these little nudges, and you risk losing control to them, and you might need a counselor to help you work through them.